Freefall63/NAudio-Pitchshifter/README.md

 # NAudio-Pitchshifter

-Pitch shifter based on S. M. Bernsees phase vocoder that implements an NAudio SampleProvider.
+A realtime C# audio pitch shifter based on S. M. Bernsees phase vocoder that implements an NAudio SampleProvider.